jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 it.next();		// { value: undefined, done: true }
 ```

-Each time the method located at `Symbol.iterator` (see Chapter 2 and 7) is invoked on this `arr` value, it will produce a new fresh iterator.
+Each time the method located at `Symbol.iterator` (see Chapters 2 and 7) is invoked on this `arr` value, it will produce a new fresh iterator.
 Most structures will do the same, including all the built-in data structures in JS.

-However, it *is* possible to conceive of a structure which could only produce a single iterator (singleton pattern), or perhaps only allow one unique iterator at a time, requiring the current one to be
+However, it *is* possible to conceive of a structure that could only produce a single iterator (singleton pattern), or perhaps only allow one unique iterator at a time, requiring the current one to be

+//TODO Kyle: "requiring the current one to be..."?
+Will you please complete this sentence?

 You'll notice that the `it` iterator in the previous snippet doesn't report `done: true` when you received the `3` value.
 You have to call `next()` again, in essence going beyond the end of the array's values, to get the completed signal `done: true`.
 It may not be clear why until later in this section, but that design decision will typically be considered a best practice.